Vasissualiyp/GIZMO-setup/README.md

 For more information about the structure of the folders, and information about the code, check `DOCUMENTATION.md`.

-### Setup Scripts
+### Setup Script

 The `gizmo_setup.sh` script automates the process of cloning the GIZMO repository, configuring the Makefile for different clusters (Niagara or Starq), creating a Config.sh file, and copying the TREECOOL file.
 Currently it also includes downloading spcool tables for GIZMO native cooling library.

-The `music_setup.sh` script automatically clones the MUSIC suite for cosmological ICs generation into the `./music` folder.
+This script allows you to choose which of the available repositories you would liek to clone (currently supported: public, private, STARFORGE).
+This script also lets you choose one of the available tools that can be useful for working with gizmo (MUSIC, Rockstar, GRACKLE).

 ### Submission Scripts